Colocation Better Than Cloud IaaS In The Post-Covid Economy

 After the 36th month, your monthly recurring cost on AWS will increase as you will have a larger IT infrastructure that uses more CPU, more RAM, and more data transfer.
 You would expect at least a 40% increase in the monthly service fee.
 This means that your recurring cost for Cloud infrastructure would go above $550 per month, without the data transfer costs.

-It is exactly the opposite when you use the Colocation service, your company would use to create your own Dedicated Cloud.
+It is exactly the opposite when you use the Colocation service, which your company would use to create your own Dedicated Cloud.
 After the 36th month, the monthly price of a Dedicated Cloud with the computing resources specified above will drop to $50/mo - $120/mo, depending on the colocation service provider and data center location.